Dalljiet Kaur: Career

 In 2019, she essayed the role of antagonist Antara Rawat on the show Guddan Tumse Na Ho Payega which aired on Zee TV.
 In September 2019, Kaur was a celebrity contestant in the thirteenth season of the Indian version of the reality TV show Big Brother, Bigg Boss.

 In May 2021, Kaur appeared in the music video 'Befikar Raho' alongside Asim Riaz's brother Umar Riaz, which she produced as well.
+From December 2021 to April 2025, she portrayed Dr. Avni Sehgal in Star Bharat's Sasural Genda Phool 2.
+Since July 2025, she selected to portray Bela in Colors TV's Dhaakad Beera after a three year television hiatus.